 The virtual examinations will be held using the EFIC Academy Education Platform.
 All registered participants will be provided access to the Platform for the period of the examination.
 EFIC will provide guidance to first-time users of the Platform.
-Full details, including specific information on exam conduct and infringements related to the virtual format will be circulated in due course.

 The purpose of the EDPP is to improve the standard of pain assessment and treatment through the provision of a qualification for physiotherapists that tests their broad understanding of all types of pain and their treatment.

 The EDPP will establish a harmonised understanding of pain across Europe through a qualification open to all European physiotherapists as well as physiotherapists from outside of Europe.

 The content of the Examination is based upon the European Pain Federation EFIC Pain Curriculum for the European Diploma in Pain Physiotherapy (‘the Curriculum’) and accompanying reading list.